I am fortunate to have spoken with so many leading-edge business and thought leaders.

 Why is this important?

-Because it brings about a deeper understanding and capacity to have new conversations.
+Because enhancing your conditioning brings about a deeper understanding and capacity to have new conversations.

 When I started having new conversations⏤initially through my interviews at 5 Minutes to Process Improvement Success and Exploring Forward Thinking Workplaces⏤I was surprised (or maybe even shocked) at what I was hearing and learning.